-While you may put Bangkok or Singapore at the top of your shopping destinations in Southeast Asia, don’t dismiss Phnom Penh.
+Phnom Penh shopping experiences may not be high on the list or on par with shopping destinations in Southeast Asia like Bangkok or Singapore, but it's something you shouldn't dismiss.
 The city has a lot to offer the discerning shopper, as well as souvenir and bargain hunters.

 - Private Angkor Wat & Royal Temples Excursion